Chapter 16 : Love rule #15

 “Is she awake?”
 I heard someone ask, sounding desperate.
 Sophie?

-I couldn't move, couldn't react,so I just smiled slightly and snuggled deeper into the not-as-comfortable-as-my-bed-at-home bed.
+I didn’t want to speak, so I just smiled slightly and snuggled deeper into the covers.
 There was a light touch on my face, and I sighed at the feeling and the warmth – I’d know that touch anywhere.

 I could just wake up later.